 To learn more about ACCES-VR generally, visit http://www.acces.nysed.gov/vr For information about the Rochester office of ACCES-VR, visit http://www.acces.nysed.gov/vr/rochester-district-office

-The New York State Workers’ Compensation Board now has a vocational rehabilitation counselor and licensed social worker available to assist with retraining and job placement efforts as well.
+The New York State WC Board now has a vocational rehabilitation counselor and licensed social worker available to assist with retraining and job placement efforts as well.
 Please contact us if you would like a referral to either provider.

 Looking for Work

-The WC law looks at whether you are capable of doing ANY job, not just the job you held at the time you were injured.
+The WC law looks at whether you can do ANY job, not just the job you held at the time you were injured.
 Thus, to continue receiving WC benefits, you must look for work within your restrictions.

 You need to start by having a clear understanding of the restrictions set by your doctor.
 If not done already, ask your doctor to put the restrictions in writing.
 Then you must conduct a reasonable job search within your restrictions.
 The Judge ultimately decides whether your job search was reasonable.
 While there is no specific definition of a reasonable job search, we recommend that you take the following actions and BE ABLE TO PROVE that you did so: